jefc1111/manjaro-setup/README.md

 auth        include     system-login
 ```
 I also made sure my user was in groups `autologin` and `nopasswdlogin`.
 I doubt _all_ of this was necessary.
-I got stuck for a while whwre I would still get a login screen but was able to click <enter>.
-The fix for this was commenting out `pam-greeter-service` in lightdm config.
+I got stuck for a while where I would still get a login screen but was able to click <enter>.
+The fix for this was commenting out `pam-greeter-service` in lightdm config (as above).
 This was a step which I hasn't specifically seen recommended anywhere.